gadget-framework/gadget2/docs/userguide.md

 #### sigma

-This is the criteria for stopping the Armijo linesearch at a point that is ”sufficiently better”, and recalculating the gradient of the function at this new point.
-Lower values of sigma will increase the size of the acceptance region of the Armijo linesearch (by relaxing the condition for the inequality, see equation [eq:armijo] above), which will mean that the linesearch will stop earlier, leading to larger steps by the BFGS algorithm.
+This is the criteria for stopping the Armijo linesearch at a point that is "sufficiently better", and recalculating the gradient of the function at this new point.
+Lower values of sigma will increase the size of the acceptance region of the Armijo linesearch (by relaxing the condition for the inequality, see equation [\[eq:armijo\]](#eq:armijo){reference-type="ref" reference="eq:armijo"} above), which will mean that the linesearch will stop earlier, leading to larger steps by the BFGS algorithm.
 Conversely, higher values of sigma will decrease the size of the acceptance region, which will mean that the BFGS algorithm will take smaller steps.
 The value of sigma must be between 0 and 1, and should be close to zero.

 #### beta